eBay: marketplace guide

 - Limit quantity per buyer - use this to limit the maximum quantity of a product a customer can purchase in a single order.

 ChannelEngine offers support for eBay in the countries listed in the Commercial information section of this guide.
-There are more countries in which eBay is active (such as in other parts of Asia), however, ChannelEngine deliberately offer support only for portals with relatively fast shipping options and western currencies.
+There are more countries in which eBay is active (such as in other parts of Asia), however, ChannelEngine deliberately offer support only for portals with relatively fast shipping options and Western currencies.

 Multiple countries, one language

 Although there are multiple eBay portals, if you place a product on one it will be found on all portals.
 This can be changed by either excluding or including countries in your Shipping policy.
-Make sure to set up your shipping policy exactly as desired before uploading products, in order to prevent orders you cannot fulfil.
+Make sure to set up your shipping policy exactly as desired before uploading products, in order to prevent orders you cannot fulfill.

 If you only use one portal but ship to multiple countries, your product information will be shown in your setup language on every portal.
 In this scenario, it is advised to choose the plugin for the country you are shipping from.
 So if your warehouse is in the Netherlands and you are using Dutch descriptions, select the eBay.nl plugin.